javve/tictail-theme-builder/README.md

-# The unoffical Tictail Theme Builder for local developmet
+# The unofficial Tictail Theme Builder for local developmet

 We all love Tictail, right?
 But the ones of us how've built a store theme knows that using the online editor sometimes could be a bit limiting.
 I'm